MoserMichael/pythonimportplayground/README.md

 This print statements shows all keys of the ```___dict__``` member for the import module variable.
 The ```__dict__``` member is a dictionary and it maps the names of object instance attributes to their implementation.
 A data attribute is mapped to it's instance object, a member function attribute refers to an instance of class Function.
 See as follows:

+A more cultured way of accessing this information is the built-in [dir](https://docs.python.org/3/library/functions.html#dir) function; The documentation says that for a module object the following info is returned ```If the object is a module object, the list contains the names of the module’s attributes.```

 ```
 >>> for key, value in module_foo.__dict__.items():
 ...     print("module_foo.__dict__ key: ", key, "value-type: ", type(value))